-Sofia Liszka is a freshman from Crystal Lake, Illinois.
-She anticipates majoring in Political Science and Sustainability with a minor in Spanish and hopes to pursue a career in environmental policy.
+Sofia Liszka is this year’s Editor in Chief.
+She is a sophomore from Crystal Lake, Illinois with majors in Economics and Sustainability and minors in Spanish and Political Science.
+She hopes to pursue a career in environmental policy.

-Caroline Roethlisberger is a sophomore from St. Louis, Missouri.
+Caroline Roethlisberger is this year’s Business Manager.
+She is a junior from St. Louis, Missouri.
 She is a Journalism and Political Science major with a minor in Spanish and hopes to pursue a career in law.

-Allison Forsythe is a junior Accounting, Finance and Sustainability triple major with a love for the environment.
+Allison Forsythe is a senior Accounting and Sustainability major with a love for the environment.
 Her goal is to create environmental change inside corporations and their supply chains to create large impacts on the rest of the world.

 Archer K Hill II is an Environmental Science graduate student from Bermuda.
 He has an undergraduate degree in International Studies and Geography and a first master’s in International Relations.
 He is interested in many things—especially the human implications of climate change.
 After Miami he hopes to work in journalism.

 Naiyi Jiang (Themis) is a sophomore from Chengdu, China and is planning on majoring in Marketing and Sustainability.
 She loves to play tennis and basketball, hike, and read.
 Her favorite quote is “Everything has beauty, but not everybody sees it.”

 Claire Koczak is a junior Earth Science major and Energy co-major along with a minor in Physics and possibly Computer Science.
 She is from Springboro, Ohio and enjoys playing soccer and reading about various scientific topics.
 One day she plans to go to grad school and eventually work for the Department of Energy or the EPA.